Landau0323/Curriculum-Vitae/PHYSICS.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-**This page is on my research acticity in theoretical physics.**
-You can go back to my [CV](https://landau0323.github.io/Curriculum-Vitae/) if you want.

 # Research interests
 - Quark-Gluon plasma